Fabrics Explained

 • Some cotton fabrics may shrink slightly when washed, so pre-washing is often recommended.

-• Lighter cottons drape well, heavier cottons hold more structure.
+• Lighter cottons drape well, while heavier cottons hold more structure.

 Beginner tip